+Note that in the following text the word 'neutron' is used for simplicity, it must be remembered that in most cases 'deuteron' or 'proton' could also be used.
 The user will require details of the material to be irradiated by neutrons, the times of irradiation and cooling and, most importantly, details of the neutron spectrum that is to be used.
 The spectrum must be available either in one of the standard energy structures used by FISPACT or in an arbitrary energy structure in which case the user must supply details of the energy boundaries.
 The standard energy structures are WIMS, GAM-II, XMAS, VITAMIN-J, VITAMIN-J+, TRIPOLI and TRIPOLI+.
-Cross section data in these seven energy structures are available for the EAF cross section library.
+Cross section data in these seven energy structures are available for the EAF neutroninduced cross section library and in the VITAMIN-J+ structure for the deuteron- and proton-induced reaction library.
 Details of the energy boundaries of the seven standard structures are given in Appendix 1.
 One of the seven group format libraries is used to form the 1-group 'effective' cross sections that FISPACT requires by 'collapsing' the library with the neutron spectrum.